irregularhound/neocities-website/README.md

 + ~~Remove "Fun Stuff" page~~
 + Create tablet breakpoint design for the website
 + ~~Create polaroid assests for design OCs~~
++ ~~Create Graphics page~~
-+ Create Graphics landing page
+ + Add all images in image folder to Graphics page
+ + Add "jump to" sections of each type of image asset
 + ~~Move Wardah to Designs~~
 + ~~Fix margining issues with Toffee's info section on mobile~~
 + ~~Change "Spotify Playlist" to "Playlist" on Cóyotl's page~~